 As for the point at which we genuinely depart from Gaia, severing our connection with nature and its self-regulatory negative feedbacks, I will offer two possible answers.
-The first will occur to many, and that would be when we split the atom, becoming Shiva, the destroyer of worlds.
-Lovelock in 2006 was so horrified by a slight rise in CO2, the basis of all life on the planet, that he sang the praises of nuclear power to the rafters as the saviour of humanity and planet earth, and that seems to me a glaring aberration, a defacement of the beauty of his theory, and a departure from sanity and sense.
+The first will occur to many, and that would be when we split the atom, telling ourselves we had become Shiva, Destroyer of Worlds.
+Lovelock in 2006 was so horrified by a slight rise in CO2, the basis of all life on the planet, that he sang the praises of nuclear power to the rafters as the saviour of humanity and planet Earth, and that seems to me a glaring aberration, a defacement of the beauty of his theory, and a new departure from sanity and sense.

-The other would be when we start to think we know better than the earth goddess herself, and start to try to re-engineer her systems, messing with ocean currents and modifying the weather, burying the gas of life in great vats underground, erecting a sunscreen of metallic particles in the sky to block the sun.
+The other would be when we start to think we know better than the Earth Goddess herself, and start to try to re-engineer her systems, messing with ocean currents and modifying the weather, burying the gas of life in great vats underground, erecting a screen of metallic particles in the sky to block the sun.
 This is tragic hubris.
 To play God, to usurp Gaia, is utter insanity — utter Satanity.

 Humanity has committed terrible crimes, but producing carbon dioxide is not one of them.
-It’s the psychopaths among us who want us to think that, and who use it to distract us from their true crimes against nature.
+It’s the psychopaths among us who want us to think that, to distract us from their own vast crimes against Nature.

 We must stop destroying the sacred, ancient forests.

-But we must not, cannot, renounce the fire of creativity, the gifts of Prometheus.
+But we must not, cannot, renounce the gifts of Prometheus.
 Instead we must slay the eagle that never stops tormenting us, and reject Zeus and the eugenicists, the haters of mankind, the usurpers of Gaia.

 4 thoughts on “THE STRANGE CASE OF DR LOVELOCK”